Average Cost of Living in Bakersfield

-If you're comparing cost of living costs across cities, Bakersfield is more affordable than average, coming in about 11% below the national figure.
-That positions this CA mid-size city as one of the more affordable options nationally.
+If you're comparing cost of living across cities, Bakersfield lands right near the national average — within a few percentage points of what most Americans pay.
+That positions this CA mid-size city squarely in the middle of the pack.
 The local economy — a balanced western economy mixing outdoor tourism, tech, and traditional industries — is a key reason why.
 Below, we break down exactly what drives these numbers.

 What makes Bakersfield's market for cost of living distinct?
 Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.